-After reading this passage in the Bible, we both felt there were profound meanings in it and pondered it for a while.
+After reading this passage in the Bible, we both felt there was profound meaning in it and pondered it for a while.
 Then we started to express our own opinions about this story.

-I first said: “From this story, I can see three types of believers’ different attitudes toward God.
-The Pharisees represent one type of people who believed in God but resisted Him; the blind man represents one type of people who saw the wondrous deeds of theand then confessed that He is from God; the parents of the blind man represent one type of people who were timid and cowardly, feared the influence, and esteemed the status, so that they dared not confess that the Lord Jesus is Christ.
-However, I can’t understand: Jesus did such a great deed, curing a man who was born blind, but why didn’t the Pharisees realize the Lord Jesus is Christ from it?
+First, I said: “From this story, I can see three different types of believers’ attitudes toward God.
+The Pharisees represent the type of people who believed in God but resisted Him; the blind man represents the type of people who saw the wondrous deeds of the Lord Jesus and then admitted that He is from God; the parents of the blind man represent the type of people who were timid and cowardly, who feared people of influence and esteemed those with status, and who thus dared not admit that the Lord Jesus is Christ.
+However, what I can’t understand is this: Jesus did such a great deed, curing a man who was born blind, so why didn’t the Pharisees realize the Lord Jesus is Christ?
 Why did the Pharisees believe in God but resist Him?”

-After reading, she said: “From this passage of words I understand the reason why the Pharisees believed in God but resisted Him is because their natures were arrogant and they stubbornly held to their views, did not seek the truth, much less did they accept the truth.
-From these two sentences the Pharisees said, ‘This man is not of God, because He keeps not the Sabbath day’ and ‘How can a man that is a sinner do such miracles,’ we can see that they randomly judged and accused the work of the Lord Jesus without the tiniest bit of fear in their hearts.
-Though they believed that the Messiah would descend, they didn’t know the Messiah at all.
-Therefore, when the Lord Jesus came to do His work, they didn’t accept that He comes from God but condemned the Lord Jesus because He didn’t abide by the law of the Old Testament but worked and performed miracles on the Sabbath day.
-They had found the authority and power in the Lord Jesus’ words and work, yet they refused to accept Him, even attacked, slandered and blasphemed Him just because God’s name was not the Messiah.
-In the end, they nailed the Lord to the cross, committed a heinous crime and severely offended the disposition of God.”
+After reading, she said: “From this passage I understand that the reason why the Pharisees believed in God but resisted Him is because they were arrogant by nature and they stubbornly held to their views.
+They did not seek the truth, much less accept the truth.
+From these two sentences the Pharisees said, ‘This man is not of God, because He keeps not the Sabbath day’ and ‘How can a man that is a sinner do such miracles,’ we can see that they randomly judged the work of the Lord Jesus and accused Him without the tiniest bit of fear in their hearts.
+Though they believed that the Messiah would descend, they didn’t recognize the Messiah at all.
+Therefore, when the Lord Jesus came to do His work, they didn’t accept that He came from God but condemned the Lord Jesus because He didn’t abide by the law of the Old Testament but worked and performed miracles on the Sabbath day.
+They had found authority and power in the Lord Jesus’ words and work, yet they refused to accept Him, and even attacked, slandered and blasphemed Him just becausewas not Messiah.
+In the end, they nailed the Lord to the cross, thus committing a heinous crime and severely offending the disposition of God.”

-After hearing her knowledge, I nodded approval.
+After hearing her explanation, I nodded my approval.
 At this moment, I also thought of the fact that not only did the Pharisees themselves resist God, but they also deceived believers and incited them to oppose and condemn the Lord Jesus.
-Whoever accepted that Jesus is Savior, the Pharisees would put him out of the synagogue.
-In this way, the believers dared not follow and rely on the Lord Jesus, so that they lost the Lord’s salvation.
-Thus the Lord Jesus cursed the Pharisees: “But woe to you, scribes and Pharisees, hypocrites! for you shut upagainst men: for you neither go in yourselves, neither suffer you them that are entering to go in” (Matthew 23:13).
+Whoever accepted that Jesus was the Savior, the Pharisees would throw him out of the synagogues.
+So, the believers dared not follow or rely on the Lord Jesus, and they lost the Lord’s salvation.
+That’s why the Lord Jesus cursed the Pharisees: “But woe to you, scribes and Pharisees, hypocrites! for you shut up the kingdom of heaven against men: for you neither go in yourselves, neither suffer you them that are entering to go in” (Matthew 23:13).
 I could see from this that in essence the Pharisees hated the truth.
 Not only didn’t they accept the truth, but they also obstructed others from accepting the truth.

-Soon after, she continued saying: “And you mentioned just now that the blind man’s parents also represent one type of people.
-Though they were deceived by the Pharisees, they were revealed that they didn’t love the truth.
-Just as the passage of words says: ‘Some people do not rejoice in the truth, much less judgment.
+Soon after, she continued by saying: “And you mentioned just now that the blind man’s parents also represent one type of people.
+Though they were deceived by the Pharisees, they were revealed to not love the truth.
+Just as the passage says: ‘Some people do not rejoice in the truth, much less judgment.
 Rather, they rejoice in power….
 For they only value position, prestige, and power; what they hold in high regard are large groups and sects.
 They have no regard at all for those led by Christ; they are simply traitors who have turned their backs on Christ, on truth, and on life’ (‘Are You a True Believer of God?’).

-From the passage of words and the verses in the Bible we read just now, we can see that the blind man’s parents esteemed influence and were in fear of the Pharisees, priests and scribes in high positions.
+From the passage and the verses in the Bible we read just now, we can see that the blind man’s parents esteemed influence and were in fear of the Pharisees, priests and scribes in high positions.
 They believed in the Pharisees and their influence instead of God.
-They clearly knew that the Lord Jesus had worked such a great wonder and, by rights, they should be grateful that He cured their son’s eyes, and should bear witness for Jesus’ deeds before the crowd.
-However, seeing that the Lord Jesus, like a normal person, didn’t have a high position in society, they dared not acknowledge the power of the Lord Jesus in order not to be put out of the synagogue.
-In their hearts, they saw the status and influence as being above all else instead of respecting God as great.
-They saw that the Pharisees knew the Bible very well, often explained scriptural knowledge and theological theories, had status and a good reputation and were endorsed, idolized and looked up to by the crowd, so they were willing to submit under the status and influence of the Pharisees and follow them.
-They believed that they could be saved only if they weren’t put out of the synagogue.
-They entrusted their own hopes of salvation to the Pharisees; how could they know that these people had been resisting the Lord, so their own futures and fates had been ruined by the Pharisees.”
+They clearly knew that the Lord Jesus had worked such a great wonder and, by rights, they should have been grateful that He cured their son’s blindness and should have borne witness for Jesus’ deeds before the crowd.
+However, seeing that the Lord Jesus, like most people, didn’t have a high position in society, they dared not acknowledge the power of the Lord Jesus in order to not be expelled from the synagogue.
+In their hearts, instead of respecting God as great they put status and influence as being above all else.
+They saw that the Pharisees knew the Bible very well, often explained scriptural knowledge and theological theories, had status and good reputations and were endorsed, looked up to, and even idolized by the common people, so they were willing to accept the status and influence of the Pharisees and follow them.
+They believed that they could be saved only if they weren’t thrown out of the synagogue.
+They entrusted their own hopes of salvation to the Pharisees, so how could they know that these people had been resisting the Lord?
+That’s how their own futures were ruined by the Pharisees.”

-“The passage of words reveals that the way of understanding God is to experience God’s deeds through the words God has expressed and through practical experiences.
-Just as the blind man knew Jesus, according to our imagination, the eye troubles will be more serious if we anoint our eyes with the clay and the spittle.
-Nevertheless, the blind man could see after washing in the pool of Siloam according to the Lord Jesus’ word.
-He understood that the Lord Jesus has authority and power that an ordinary created man can’t possess.
+“The passage reveals that the way of understanding God is to experience God’s deeds through the words God has expressed and through practical experiences, just as the blind man recognized Jesus.
+Our common sense tells us that eye problems would get more serious if we anointed our eyes with clay and spittle.
+Nevertheless, the blind man could see again after washing in the pool of Siloam according to the Lord Jesus’ instructions.
+He understood that the Lord Jesus had the authority and power that an ordinary created man wouldn’t possess.
 So he said: ‘Now we know that God hears not sinners: but if any man be a worshipper of God, and does his will, him he hears.
 Since the world began was it not heard that any man opened the eyes of one that was born blind.
 If this man were not of God, he could do nothing’ (John 9:31–33).
-We can see from the blind man’s words that he had known the Lord Jesus is from God.
-That he could appreciate God’s authority and power doesn’t depend on how much scriptural knowledge and literal meaning he understood or on how far he ran around and how much work he did.
+We can see from the blind man’s words that he had known the Lord Jesus was from God.
+That he could appreciate God’s authority and power didn’t depend on how much scriptural knowledge or the meaning of doctrines that he understood, or on how much he ran around and how much work he did.
 Instead, it was through Jesus’ words and work that he appreciated it.
-We can know from this that the blind man’s spiritual eyes were not blind.”
+We can see from this that the blind man’s spiritual eyes were not blind.”

-Hearing what she shared with me, I could not but be in a whirlwind of thought: These people had been looking forward to the Messiah’s descending in the Age of Grace but when the Lord truly came, they had different attitudes, which determined whether they would succeed or fail in believing in God.
-Now we as believers in the Lord Jesus are all looking forward to the Lord’s return.
-On the subject of the Lord’s coming, will we become one of these three types of people?
+Hearing what she shared with me threw me into a whirlwind of thought: Those people had been looking forward to the Messiah’s descent in the Age of Grace, but when the Lord truly came they adopted differing attitudes, which determined whether they would succeed or fail in believing in God.
+Nowadays, we, as believers in the Lord Jesus, are all looking forward to the Lord’s return.
+But regarding the matter of the Lord’s return, will we become one of these three types of people?

 After she heard this, she nodded in agreement.
-I really thank the Lord that today I can receive these gains through reading the Bible with her.
+I really thank the Lord that today I received all this through reading the Bible with her.
 May all glory be to the Lord!